Written by Bailey Huckaby

 The beautiful thing about real friends like Cassie, is that they don’t care if you’re not okay all the time.
 They love you regardless.
 They love you even when you are messy, undone, and imperfect.
 Good friends are supportive, loving, and empathetic.
 Find that friend, but also be that friend to others.
 Sometimes we convince ourselves that isolation is the only way to solve our problems, but even science tells us that we need human connection.
 We all need a Cassie.

-Bailey Huckaby is enrolled in Columbia University’s Masters of Social Work program and serves as Administrative Assistant at Insight Counseling Centers.
+Bailey Huckaby is enrolled in Columbia University’s Masters of Social Work program and has previously served as Administrative Assistant at Insight Counseling Centers.

 Mental Health Awareness Month has been observed during the month of May since 1949.
 This year, our focus is exploring tools that can help us survive and thrive, no matter our circumstances.
 Adapting well during challenges and adversity is known as resilience.